RockdrigoTC/FNN/README.md

 - **Initialization**: Initialize the network with specified input, hidden, and output layer sizes.
 Weights are initialized based on the chosen method: random, He, or Glorot.

-- **Activation Functions**: Sigmoid activation for the hidden layer and softmax activation for the output layer.
+- **Activation Functions**: Sigmoid, Tanh, ReLU, and Leaky ReLU activation functions.

+- **Optimizers**: Stochastic Gradient Descent (SGD), SGD with Momentum, RMSProp, and Adam optimizers.

 - **Forward Propagation**: Calculate the output of the network given an input.